 Commission staff worked with the transit operators in the Milwaukee urbanized area to distribute FTA Section 5310, FTA Section 5337, and FTA Section 5339 formula program funds among the transit operators.
-FTA Section 5310 funding, of which the urbanized area received \$1,672,852 in 2024, will be distributed using a competitive selection process managed by the Commission staff, in collaboration with Milwaukee County.
+FTA Section 5310 funding, of which the urbanized area received \$1,683,311 in 2025, will be distributed using a competitive selection process managed by the Commission staff, in collaboration with Milwaukee County.
 This program is intended to support transit services that are specifically targeted to seniors and people with disabilities and go above and beyond the requirements of the Americans with Disabilities Act of 1990.
-In 2024, Commission staff, in close coordination with Milwaukee County, is administering the selection process for the Section 5310 Program for years 2025 and 2026.
+In 2025, Commission staff, in close coordination with Milwaukee County, completed the selection process for the Section 5310 Program for years 2025 and 2026.
+The final program of projects was delivered and presented in April 2025.

-FTA Section 5337 funding for capital projects, of which the urbanized area received \$753,114in 2024, was distributed to Waukesha County because the funds were allocated to the urbanized area due to the exclusive bus lanes located on W. Bluemound Rd. in Waukesha County.
-FTA Section 5339 funding for bus and bus facility capital projects, of which the urbanized area received \$4,214,183, was distributed to operators that provide bus service.
+FTA Section 5337 funding for capital projects, of which the urbanized area received \$758,468 in 2025, was distributed to Waukesha County because the funds were allocated to the urbanized area due to the exclusive bus lanes located on W. Bluemound Rd. in Waukesha County.
+FTA Section 5339 funding for bus and bus facility capital projects, of which the urbanized area received \$4,167,514, was distributed to operators that provide bus service.